You are here:

 - The experimentation they could do, encouraging a sense of ownership

-- A staff meeting at the start of November to explain the adjustments to the changes
+- A staff meeting at the start of November to explain the adjustments

 Staff fully bought in once it became clear that the approach isn't only better for staff workload, it's also better for the pupils.